USLHT Jessamine: Lighthouse support

-Jessamine's principal work in the 1880's was building new lights in Chesapeake Bay.
+Jessamine's principal work in the 1880s was building new lights in Chesapeake Bay.
 In November and December 1881, shortly after her commissioning, Jessamine hauled a new tower to replace the Sharp's Island Light which had been destroyed by ice in the previous winter.
 This structure is still in place today, but leaning noticeably due to pressure from winter ice.
 In 1894 Jessamine, along with USLHT Thistle participated in the erection of the Pages Rock Light in the York River.
 Jessamine hauled material and men for the construction of the Boush's Bluff, Gull Shoal, Kent Point, Lower Cedar Point, Maryland Point, Cape Charles, Hog Island, North River Bar, Sharkfin Shoal, and Wolf Trap Lights, making five separate trips to the Cape Charles during construction.